rezaasadi/employees/README.md

 # employees
 A simple CRUD application with React, Bootstrap and json-server

-## How to run application on the local computer :
+## How to run application on your computer :

 Open bash or cmd and :